-Cleaning Earbuds
+Tips For Cleaning Earbuds

 Earbuds and case isolated on blue background.

-Smartwatches and fitness trackers aren't the only wearables that need cleaning regularly.
+Tips for cleaning earbuds - because smartwatches and fitness trackers aren't the only wearables that need cleaning regularly.
 Earbuds and headphones need some cleaning TLC, too.

-Why Cleaning Earbuds & Headphones is Essential
+Why Cleaning Earbuds and Headphones is Essential

-A recent study found that aside from being coated in sweat and wax (gross but true), the average pair of personal in-ear headphones is home to 119,186 CFU, or colony-forming-units - more than 2,700 times the bacteria on an average cutting board and 330 times more bacteria than on a kitchen countertop.
+A recent study found that aside from being coated in sweat and wax (gross but true), the average pair of personal in-ear headphones is home to 119,186 CFU, or colony-forming units—more than 2,700 times the bacteria on an average cutting board and 330 times more bacteria than on a kitchen countertop.

-Not all headphones in the study were crawling with germs, however.
-One pair had a CFU count of 20; another tipped the scales at 830,000 CFU.
 Even with such a wide range and the possibility of your headphones falling toward the lower end, researchers concluded that it couldn't hurt to disinfect them every so often.

 Studies have shown that headphone use increases bacterial growth inside the ear.
 Clean earbuds and headphones are just more sanitary.